jevinskie/mDNSResponder/mDNSPosix/ReadMe.txt

 Licencing
 ---------
-This source code is Open Source; for details see the "LICENSE" file.
+This code is distributed under the Apple Public Source License.
+Information about the licence is included at the top of each source file.

 Credits and Version History
 ---------------------------